Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

-As a proxy for the galaxy merger rate as a function of redshift, we take the observed evolution of the rates of major mergers through pair counts in deep surveys \citep{Ventou2017, Duncan2019}, and assume these to be representative of the galaxies that may host TDEs. \citet{Ventou2017} uses deep MUSE spectroscopy within the Hubble Ultra-Deep Field and Hubble Deep Field-South to identify galaxy close pairs.
+As a proxy for the galaxy merger rate as a function of redshift, we adopt the observed evolution of major-merger rates derived from pair counts in deep surveys \citep{Ventou2017, Duncan2019}, and assume these to be representative of the galaxies that may host TDEs. \citet{Ventou2017} uses deep MUSE spectroscopy within the Hubble Ultra-Deep Field and Hubble Deep Field-South to identify galaxy close pairs.
 These pairs have low relative velocities and a high probability of merging within $T_{\rm pair} < 1$~Gyr.
-These rates are generally in agreement with each other, and with simulations \citep[e.g. HORIZON-AGN, ILLUSTRIS,][]{Kaviraj2017, Snyder2017}.
+These rates are generally in agreement with one another, and with simulations \citep[e.g. HORIZON-AGN, \texttt{Illustris},][]{Kaviraj2017, Snyder2017}.

 In the aforementioned simulations, it is found that the dimensionless rate enhancement $E$ after a merger ranges from $10\leq E \leq 100$ for a timescale of $100 \leq t_{\rm enh} \leq 300$~Myr.
-We write the volumetric TDE rate without any enhancements from mergers to be $\Gamma_0$ in $\rm{Mpc}^{-3}$ as:
+We write the volumetric TDE rate without any enhancements from mergers to be $\Gamma_{\rm vol, 0}$ in $\rm{Mpc}^{-3} \rm{yr}^{-1}$ as:

-where $n$ is the number density of galaxies in $\rm{Mpc}^{-3}$ and $\Gamma_{\rm gal}$ is the rate of TDEs in a galaxy in $\rm{year}^{-1}$.
-Therefore, the rate of TDEs in an average galaxy after a merger can be written
+where $n$ is the number density of galaxies in $\rm{Mpc}^{-3}$ and $\langle \Gamma_{\rm gal,0} \rangle$ is the average per-galaxy TDE rate in $\rm yr^{-1}$ in the absence of merger-driven enhancements.
+For a galaxy in the enhanced post-merger phase, we write the per-galaxy TDE rate as